 Potatoes usually get a bad rap when it comes to eating healthy.
 Many of us might already have learned to view potatoes as a fattening choice for any meal.
 While it’s true that potatoes contain a lot of carbs and starch, this root vegetable might actually be a very healthy and beneficial option.

-Many people also see potatoes as a comfort food, perhaps only to be consumed on our ‘cheat’ days.
+Many people also see potatoes as comfort food, perhaps only to be consumed on our ‘cheat’ days.
 In reality, though, it’s the way in which we prepare the potato and not the vegetable itself.
 Think about it; if we deep-fry potatoes, mash them and add lots of butter and cream, or use them for hash browns, they’re obviously not going to be healthy choices.
 Eating such dishes might be a lot of fun, and preparing them is usually quite easy too.

-1. Giving Us Nutrients
+1. Gives us Nutrients